Sophronos787/CS-460-Final-Project/README.md

 One nice real find from the data: Saturn's Conclave missions (e.g.
-`Cephalon Capture (Saturn, Conclave)`) drop Control Module, Neural Sensors, *and* Orokin Cell together in Rotation B — but each at only a 0.25% ("Legendary") chance.
+`Cephalon Capture (Saturn, Conclave)`) drop Control Module, Neural Sensors, *and* Orokin Cell together in Rotation B, but each at only a 0.25% ("Legendary") chance.
 Unweighted set cover happily picks that single mission to knock out three needed items at once; weighted set cover correctly avoids it for Orokin Cell (a 400-run expected wait) in favor of